1/31/2025

 Analyst, Citigroup

-Thank you for the presentation.
-Just a couple of questions.
-Firstly, on the forest evaluation, It looks like the wood prices keep going up and the valuations of the forest are also relatively stable compared to your competitors in your area.
-On the wood prices themselves, do you see the rate of increase in wood prices starting to taper off?
-Or is the wood price rate of increase still what you were seeing at the half-year stage or the third quarter stage?
-And secondly, on the dividends, clearly there's been an increase in the dividend to nine sec, although your profits were lower and your net debt is higher.
+Uh, thank you for the presentation.
+Um, just a couple of questions.
+Uh, firstly, uh, on the forest valuation, um, it, uh, looks like kind of, uh, the, the wood prices, uh, keep kind of going up, um, and, and clearly kind of the, the, the valuations of the forest, uh, are also kind of relatively stable, uh, compared to, um, uh, your, your competitors. in your areas.
+On the wood prices themselves, do you see kind of the rate of increase in wood prices starting to taper off, or is the wood price rate of increase still what you are seeing at the half-year stage or the third quarter stage?
+And secondly, on the dividends, you know, clearly there's been an increase in the base dividend to nine sec, although your profits were lower and your net debt is higher.
 Can you give us some color on your thinking behind kind of increasing the base dividend as well.
 Thank you.

 speaker